30 Things Every New Software Tester Should Learn

 ✓ (Task 30) Share your experience

-People and even just yourself, will find inspiration and strength from writing about your experience, even if it is not for public consumption.
+You can find inspiration and strength from writing about your experience, even if it is not for public consumption.
 Writing is a great form of self retrospecting to better plan for the future.

 Think back to the first task you completed, why you were here, what you hoped to learn.
 Think about all the things that you have learned.
 Were any of them particularly useful for you?
 Why?
 Did you find any uninteresting?
 You may be surprised at how useful others will find it if you share some of your experiences.